-When injury occurs in Florida as a result of inadequate maintenance, you need a lawyer who understands the laws and industry guidelines and has the resources and commitment to fight for you.
+When injury occurs as a result of inadequate maintenance, you need an inadequate maintenance lawyer in the Fort Lauderdale area who understands the laws and industry guidelines and has the resources and commitment to fight for you.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.